-Our aim by the end of fiscal 2021 is to achieve the statutory requirement, as designated by law in Japan, for the employment of people with disabilities at all group companies.
-In fiscal 2019, our group companies in Japan carefully examined their work and employed the right people for the right jobs.
-As of June 2019, the group average employment rate for people with special needs was 2.82%, which was an increase of 0.44% from the same period of the previous year.
-Our group companies overseas also strengthened efforts to create an organizational culture that encourages active global participation of people with special needs, such as increased recruitment of people with special needs by Shanghai Glico.
+Our aim by the end of fiscal 2021 is to achieve the statutory requirement, as designated by law in Japan, for employment of people with disabilities at all group companies.
+In FY2020, our group companies in Japan carefully examined their work and employed the right people for the right jobs.
+As of June 2020, the group average employment rate for people with special needs was 2.92%, which was an increase of 0.10% from the same period of the previous year.